craigbuckler/dockerwebdev/content/tutorials/docker-php-development.md

 ---
-title: How to setup an Apache, PHP, and HTTPS development environment with Docker
+title: Setup an Apache, PHP, and HTTPS development environment with Docker
 description: Quickly create a robust PHP project development environment on your local machine with Apache and locally-trusted HTTPS certificates.
 keywords: apache, php, ssl, https, server
 shareimage: docker-apache-php-https.png